jimmc414/1filellm/README.md

 python onefilellm.py
 ```

-At the prompt, enter the file or folder path, Documenation, Paper or Repo URL, or for Sci-Hub papers, the DOI or PMID of the data source you want to process:
+At the prompt, enter the file or folder path, Documenation, Paper, Repo, or Pul Request URL, or for Sci-Hub papers, the DOI or PMID of the data source you want to process:

 ```plaintext
 Enter the local or Github repo path, GitHub pull request URL, Documentation URL, DOI, or PMID for ingestion: